nassir-malik/IOT-AC-Light-Dimmer-With-Alexa/README.md

 https://github.com/Aircoookie/Espalexa

-4): Download project update ssid and flash it
+4): Download project update ssid and password and flash it to NodeMcu